Spanish assault on French Florida: Fort Caroline

 Jean Ribault founded his colony at Port Royal in 1562, having previously come upon the St. Johns, which he called la Rivière de Mai (the River of May), because he saw it on the first of that month.
 Two years later, in 1564, Laudonnière landed at the Indian town of Seloy, the site of present-day St. Augustine, Florida, and named the river la Rivière des Dauphins (the River of Dolphins) after its plentiful dolphins; moving north, he established a settlement at Fort Caroline on the south side of the St. Johns, six miles from its mouth.
-Philip II of Spain, who regarded the possession of Florida as necessary for the safety of Spanish commerce, hearing that Ribault, who had returned to France, was organizing another expedition for the relief of his colony of Huguenots across the Atlantic, determined to assert his claim to the possession of Florida on the ground of prior discovery, and root out the French at all costs.
+Philip II of Spain regarded the possession of Florida as necessary for the safety of Spanish commerce.
+Hearing that Ribault, who had returned to France, was organizing another expedition for the relief of his colony of Huguenots across the Atlantic, Philip determined to assert his claim to the possession of Florida on the ground of prior discovery, and root out the French at all costs.
 Pedro Menéndez de Avilés had already been authorized to settle there, and his force was increased to enable him first to expel the French.

 Laudonnière, in the meantime, had been driven to desperation by famine, although surrounded by waters abounding with fish and shellfish, and had been partially relieved by the arrival of the ship of the English sea dog and slave trader Sir John Hawkins, who furnished him a vessel to return to France.
 They were awaiting fair winds to sail when Ribault appeared with his timely provisions and reinforcements.
 The plan of returning to France was then abandoned, and every effort made to repair Fort Caroline.

 The expedition of Menéndez had been badly storm-beaten, but at last he reached the coast with part of his fleet, only to find Ribault already there with his force.
 Menéndez then founded and named St. Augustine (San Agustín) on September 8 1565.
 Ribault, who had awaited this arrival of the Spaniards, and had instructions to resist them, decided to attack Menéndez at once, and although opposed by Laudonnière, insisted on taking on board the ships nearly all the able-bodied men of the fleet and colony, so as to attack and crush the Spanish project.
 Laudonnière was left in the small fort on the St. Johns with the women, the sick, and a handful of men.